Understanding financial advice

 Employees can still nominate a preferred fund at any time using a Choice of Fund form.
 If they do this, you'll need to pay their super contributions into their chosen fund.

-While it's up to your employees' super fund to communicate the changes to them, as their employer, they may come to you with questions.
 To ensure you comply with your legal obligations, the Australian Securities and Investments Commission (ASIC) has provided a list (summarised below) on what you, as an employer, can and cannot do when communicating with your employees about their super options.
 If you fail to comply, ASIC can take action against you and penalties may be applied.

 Employers can: